AegixLinux/dwmblocks/README.md

 Like i3blocks, this build allows you to build in additional actions into your scripts in response to click events.
 See the above linked scripts for examples of this using the `$BLOCK_BUTTON` variable.
+This allows us to increase/decrease screen brightness by hovering over the battery indicator and scrolling up or down.

 For this feature to work, you need the appropriate patch in dwm as well.
 See [here](https://dwm.suckless.org/patches/statuscmd/).